 Poker Hand Rankings

 When you first start playing poker it’s important that you are quickly able to recall hand rankings and the strength of the hand you’ve been dealt.
 Fortunately, it’s pretty easy to do so, as highlighted in this complete guide to the 10 strongest poker hands, with their rankings listed in order from highest to lowest.
-Furthermore, the rankings are standard for all the most popular poker games including No-Limit Hold’em, Pot-Limit Omaha and Seven-Card Stud.
+Furthermore, the rankings are standard for all the most popular types of poker games including No-Limit Hold’em, Pot-Limit Omaha and Seven-Card Stud.

 In addition to a poker hand rankings chart, also provided are answers to some of the most frequently asked questions regarding poker hand rankings, as well as the game of poker in general.